streetwriters/notesnook/docs/help/contents/organizing-notes/organize-notes-using-notebooks.md

 ---
 title: Notebooks
+pageTitle: How do I organize notes with notebooks in Notesnook?
-description: Create, edit and link notebooks, add notes to them, and move a notebook to trash.
+description: Create nested notebooks in Notesnook, add one note to several notebooks at once, set a default notebook, and move a notebook out of its parent.
+keywords:
+  - notesnook notebooks
+  - nested notebooks notes app
+  - organize notes notebooks
+schema: howto
 ---

 # Organizing notes with notebooks